This trip dossier contains all the information you require for booking this trip. Please print off and read carefully before booking.

 *Trips ending in Picton are at a reduced price, contact office for details.
 These trips can end in Nelson by prior arrangement.

-Winter trips in July and August have a $250 included in the price as an accommodation upgrade.
+Winter trips in July and August have an additional $250 surcharge on the price as an accommodation upgrade.
+Please email us for the Winter Itinerary.

 Trips are 27 or 28 days in length - flexible.